|

 start of each block.
 They govern whether a train may enter

+the block they protect.
 It is important to remember that, since our railroad is

 not completely signaled yet, a train crew cannot rely completely